Marijuana Abuse & Addiction in Colorado

 There’s another side of the debate, and some people including lawmakers from Colorado and around the nation are discouraging further legalization of marijuana in other states.
 They cite an increase in traffic deaths, ER visits and calls to poison control centers as a result of the moves made in Colorado.

 Regardless of what side of the political debate you’re on, as with any drug, there are potential risks that come with the use of marijuana in Colorado or anywhere else.
+Marijuana abuse is definitely something that can happen.

 Think of it this way—alcohol is legal, but does that mean it’s risk-free?